LifeLock Identity Theft Protection Review 2025

 The monitoring features from LifeLock help in early detection of identity theft.
 On the other hand, Norton’s role is preventative.
 The antivirus software offers protection from any type of devastating malware, including those used to steal sensitive information from your devices.

 Norton also provides additional tools.
 For example, some bundles include a VPN, which is the same as the Norton Secure VPN we reviewed.
-It doesn’t have the bells and whistles of some of my favorite VPNs, but it does function well in helping you stay anonymous online.
+It doesn’t have the bells and whistles of some of our favorite VPNs, but it does function well in helping you stay anonymous online.
 There’s also a password manager, which can help you secure your passwords and online accounts from hacking.

 Did You Know: We made a roundup of the best antivirus and VPN bundles.
 These are great for pairing with a standalone identity theft protection.
 For instance, even though we bought the premium plan when testing Identity Guard, it did not come with online or device protections.